It's the last day for these savings

 Identifying Risks

-Reliability engineers should understand the systems and components and the various factors that could cause failures or suboptimal performance.
+Engineers should understand the systems and components and the various factors that could cause failures or suboptimal performance.
 Techniques like Failure Mode and Effects Analysis (FMEA) and Hazard and Operability Studies (HAZOP) are commonly used to identify potential failure modes and their effects.

 Assessing Risks